zachary-roth/synergies/README.md

       - resample to 0-100% of movement trial
   - find the calculated muscle activations using the [Muscle Redundancy Solver](https://github.com/KULeuvenNeuromechanics/MuscleRedundancySolver)
   - resample to 0-100% of movement trial
-  - write the resampled data for all subjects to the `MoveData.m` structure, which contains the meta data and EMG data for all subjects
+  - write the resampled data for all subjects to the `MovementData.m` structure, which contains the meta data and EMG data for all subjects
 2. run `nmf1.m`
   - concatenate the resampled movement data into one trial per movement
   - create a `calcReduced` dataset which contains only the calculated activations corresponding to the observed activations